 Wascana Centre is a 2,300 acre urban park that encompasses many different habitat types.
-This diversity of habitat means a variety of plan and animal life also use the space along with people.
-To maintain a sustainable park, Wascana Centre Authority uses a balanced apprach to manage the fish, wildlife and environment within the Centre's boundaries to ensure a useable and enjoyable place.
+This diversity of habitat means a variety of plant and animal life also use the space along with people.
+To maintain a sustainable park, Wascana Centre uses a balanced apprach to manage the fish, wildlife and environment within the Centre's boundaries to ensure a useable and enjoyable place.
 Whether it is staff or public, we ask that while you are enjoying the park, remember you are surrounded by wildlife and should treat the wild animals with a cautious respect.
 We all must learn to share the park.

 Want more?
 Here are some exciting Wascana Centre nature facts to show you just how special this place is: